Putin says war in Ukraine could be a ‘long process’

 He said the risk of nuclear war was growing – the latest in a series of such warnings – but that Russia saw its arsenal as a means to retaliate, not to strike first.

-“We haven’t gone mad, we realise what nuclear weapons are,” Putin said.
-“We have these means in more advanced and modern form than any other nuclear country... but we aren’t about to run around the world brandishing this weapon like a razor.”
+“We haven’t gone mad, we realise what nuclear weapons are,” Mr Putin said.
+“We have these means in more advanced and modern form than any other nuclear country ... but we aren’t about to run around the world brandishing this weapon like a razor.”

 He said there was no reason for a second mobilisation at this point, after a call-up of at least 300,000 reservists in September and October.

-Putin said 150,000 of these were deployed in Ukraine: 77,000 in combat units and the others in defensive functions.
+Mr Putin said 150,000 of these were deployed in Ukraine: 77,000 in combat units and the others in defensive functions.
 The remaining 150,000 were still at training centres.

 “Under these conditions, talk about any additional mobilisation measures simply makes no sense,” he said.

-Putin said Russia had already achieved a “significant result” with the acquisition of “new territories” in Ukraine - a reference to the annexation of four partly occupied regions in September that Kyiv and most members of the United Nations condemned as illegal.
+Mr Putin said Russia had already achieved a “significant result” with the acquisition of “new territories” in Ukraine – a reference to the annexation of four partly occupied regions in September that Kyiv and most members of the United Nations condemned as illegal.

-He said Russia had made the Sea of Azov - bounded by Russia and Russian-occupied territory - its “internal sea”.
-He said that had been an aspiration of Peter the Great - the 17th- and 18th-century warrior tsar to whom Putin has compared himself in the past.
+He said Russia had made the Sea of Azo, bounded by Russia and Russian-occupied territory, its “internal sea”.
+He said that had been an aspiration of Peter the Great, the 17th- and 18th-century warrior tsar to whom Mr Putin has compared himself in the past.

 Register for free to continue reading